PavanButke/springboot/CopounApp/Readme.md

 * All beans included using "*" except beans using exclude: -beans
 * Use Postman for [Post] http://localhost:8080/actuator/shutdown  --> it will shutdown your running programm
 * Make sure you pass empty object {} in body of postman
+* Logging Level Change of "com.zensar" --> INFO to TRACE